andersongomesu/ACE-dump/index.md

 - A: Enable Cloud Identity in the GCP Console for your domain.
 - B: Grant them the required IAM roles using their G Suite email address.
 - C: Create a CSV sheet with all users email addresses.
 Use the gcloud command line tool to convert them into Google Cloud Platform accounts.
-- D: n the G Suite console, add the users to a special group called cloud-console-users@yourdomain.com.
+- D: In the G Suite console, add the users to a special group called cloud-console-users@yourdomain.com.
 Rely on the default behavior of the Cloud Platform to grant users access if they are members of this group.

 <details><summary><b>Answer</b></summary>
 <p>